This version of internal regulations of the European Liver Patients’ Association (ELPA) are currently in the process of amendment.

 The other members of the Steering Committee are at the disposal of the President, the Treasurer and/or the Secretary to be seconded to assignments.

 4.1.
 Members and employees must act in accordance with directives given by the Steering Committee.
 In all circumstances they have the right to represent ELPA but may only do so with the prior written consent of the Steering Committee

 4.2 ELPA reserves the right to break off any partnership with any organisation if ELPA believes that that organisation does not conform to ELPA’s ethos as set out in Article 7 of the Articles of Association and in the Charter

 4.3 To reiterate and clarify conditions of membership of ELPA, full members must be:

 - non-for-profit organisations recognised as such in their respective countries

-- organisations whose principal objective is the support and care of people with liver diseases
+- organisations whose principal objective is the support and care of people with hepatitis and other liver diseases

 - organisations ready to cooperate with other organisations sharing the same aims